MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/troubleshoot/input-method-editor-error.md

 > - Windows 8.1 and earlier are out of service and remain affected.

-- Fix must be applied on both the Remote Desktop Server and Client machines
+> - You must apply the update to both the Remote Desktop server and the client devices.